pR0Ps/music-symfarm/README.md

   --clean               Clean the link directory of broken links and empty
                         directories
-  --rescan-existing     Rescan files that already have links pointing to them --log {DEBUG,INFO,WARNING,ERROR,CRITICAL}
+  --rescan-existing     Rescan files that already have links pointing to them --relative-links      Use relative paths for links (default: absolute paths) --log {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                         Set the logging level (default: INFO)
 ```